 Targetted Poverty Alleviation

 For those interested in a useful overview of China’s extraordinary poverty alleviation project the following documentary series is worth viewing.

 Shengtai wenming (生态文明) is the Chinese term, which is rather inadequately translated as ‘ecological civilisation’.
 Shengtai means an organism’s habits, modes of life and interconnection with its environment, a much more comprehesive and integrated sense than ‘ecological’.
 And while the English term ‘civilisation’ is derived from Latin and means ‘citification’ – since cities are in the Western tradition seen as the source of more advanced human life – in Chinese wenming has a much wider sense.
 The character wen (文) is full of meaning, all the way from a written character to culture itself, ming (明) has the senses of bright, understanding and wisdom.

 As you can see, shengtai wenming is almost impossible to translate except as a longish phrase.
 Perhaps I can suggest it means a culture’s wisdom in developing its modes of life in a fully integrated way with its environment.
 This is now a key development goal of China, and is an inescapable part of achieving a xiaokang society, or a moderately well-off, healthy and peaceful society.

 The first film is one of my favourites, an understated film concerning Deng Xiaoping’s climb of Huangshan (Mount Huang) in Anhui Province.
 Most of the scenes expliciate in one way or another key themes of the Reform and Opening-Up.

-The next two are epic-length movies concerning the founding of the CPC and of the People’s Republic.
-One version has English subtitles (you will need to select from a list of five languages) and the other with Chinese subtitles.
+The next is an epic-length movie concerning the founding of the CPC and of the People’s Republic.
+The English subtitles need to be selected from a list of five languages.

 The Beginning of the Great Revival (建党伟业):